nickderobertis/last-successful-commit-action/README.md

 # "Last successful commit" Github Action

-This action returns the commit hash when a given workflow was last successful.
+This action returns the commit SHA when a given workflow was last successful.

 This is especially useful when we have a workflow where we need to know what changed in on a given branch between two commits, so we can run some tasks on those